Protecting Riders.

 Jockey of the Week

-The panel of racing experts voted Lopez Jockey of the Week honors for June 8-June 14.
+The panel of racing experts voted Ortiz Jockey of the Week for June 22-June 28.